mtl-brainhack-school-2019/realtime-nonlinear/README.md

   - [x] Compute complexity using NeuroKit (https://github.com/neuropsychology/NeuroKit.py/blob/master/neurokit/signal/complexity.py)
     - [ ] 8/12 measures return NaN, wtf is going on
     - [ ] Get an idea of how the window size influence measures robustness
+    - [ ] Create a Jupyter-Notebook that describes this process and presents complexity measures
     - [ ] Clean up the .py from obsolete code remaining from spectral.py
 - [ ] Normalize/calibrate the obtained measures to make them usable as control parameters (rescaling, baseline correction etc...)
   - [ ] Use EEGsynth's post-processing module
 - [ ] Continuously send the normalized features via OSC
+  - [ ] Adapt outputosc to make it use python-osc instead of pyOSC
+    - [ ] Bonus : end up doing a pull request for it
   - [ ] Use EEGsynth's outputosc module
 - [ ] Profit